tw-th-data-guild/essential-data-developer/README.md

 >
 > Novice, apprentice.
 Trying to learn fundamentals via self-guided learning, support from a coach/mentor/teammates or other learning resources.
 Starting to apply new knowledge in a professional setting by working from a checklist or playbook.

+---

+# How are we going to do it?

+This program will last for 8 weeks.
+Each week we are going to ask you to do some homework beforehand, and then we can have discussion and hack together at the guild!

+For the first 4 weeks we are going to focus on Data Science and a bit of Data BA, which will include:

+**Data Strategy**
+- Data driven approaches

+**Data Insights***
+- Exploratory Data Analysis
+- Math & Stats

+***Machine Intelligence**
+- Machine Learning

+And for the last 4 weeks, it will be more Data Engineering and a bit of Data UX.
+We will cover:

+**Data Platform Engineering**
+- Data Pipeline
+- Data Architecture
+- Data Storage
+- Data Processing
+- Data Modeling

+**User Experience Around Insights**
+- Data Storytelling